George B. McClellan: Building an army

 After the defeat of the Union forces at Bull Run on July 21, 1861, Lincoln summoned McClellan from western Virginia, where McClellan had given the North the only engagements bearing a semblance of victory.
 He traveled by special train on the main Pennsylvania line from Wheeling through Pittsburgh, Philadelphia, and Baltimore, and on to Washington City, and was greeted by enthusiastic crowds that met his train along the way.

 Carl Sandburg wrote, "McClellan was the man of the hour, pointed to by events, and chosen by an overwhelming weight of public and private opinion."
 On July 26, the day he reached the capital, McClellan was appointed commander of the Military Division of the Potomac, the main Union force responsible for the defense of Washington.
 On August 20, several military units in Virginia were consolidated into his department and he immediately formed the Army of the Potomac, with himself as its first commander.
+This Army became the primary force in the Union army in the Eastern Theatre that protected the Capital and the North.
 He reveled in his newly acquired power and influence:

 During the summer and fall, McClellan brought a high degree of organization to his new army, and greatly improved its morale with frequent trips to review and encourage his units.
 It was a remarkable achievement, in which he came to personify the Army of the Potomac and reaped the adulation of his men.
 He created defenses for Washington that were almost impregnable, consisting of 48 forts and strong points, with 480 guns manned by 7,200 artillerists.
 The Army of the Potomac grew in number from 50,000 in July to 168,000 in November, becoming the largest military force the United States had raised until that time.
 But this was also a time of tension in the high command, as he continued to quarrel frequently with the government and the general-in-chief, Lt.
 Gen. Scott, on matters of strategy.
 McClellan rejected the tenets of Scott's Anaconda Plan, favoring instead an overwhelming grand battle, in the Napoleonic style.
 He proposed that his army should be expanded to 273,000 men and 600 guns and "crush the rebels in one campaign".
 He favored a war that would impose little impact on civilian populations and require no emancipation of slaves.